VarshaSathiskumar/Unofficial-RAG-guide/planning.md

 ## Chunking Strategy

-**Chunk size:**
-Splitting the documents into chunks of approximately **800 characters** with an overlap of **150 characters**.
-This chunk size works well because my corpus contains a mix of short web pages, department information, and student resource pages.
-The official university pages are usually organised into sections and paragraphs.
+**Chunk size:** I will split the PDF documents into chunks of approximately **800 characters** with an overlap of **150 characters**.
+This chunk size works well because my corpus contains official university PDF documents, including graduate policies, academic regulations, program requirements, tuition information, grading rules, and graduation procedures.
+These documents are usually organized into sections, headings, and paragraphs, so medium-sized chunks can preserve enough policy context without becoming too broad.

-**Overlap:**
-The overlap helps preserve context when important information appears near the boundary between two chunks.
-For example, a page may mention a campus resource in one sentence and explain how students use it in the next sentence.
+**Overlap:** The overlap helps preserve context when important information appears near the boundary between two chunks.
+For example, a PDF may introduce a policy in one paragraph and explain the requirement or exception in the next paragraph.
 Without overlap, the retriever may return only part of the answer.

-**Reasoning:**
-If chunks are too small, the system may retrieve fragments that lack sufficient context to answer the question.
-If chunks are too large, the retrieved text may include too much unrelated information, making the LLM less grounded.
+**Reasoning:** If chunks are too small, the system may retrieve fragments that lack enough context to answer the question.
+If chunks are too large, the retrieved text may include multiple unrelated policies, making the LLM less focused and less grounded.
 I will evaluate chunk quality by checking whether retrieved chunks are specific, relevant, and complete enough to answer test questions.

 ---